Emile Munier Biography | Oil Paintings

 6-2-1840 Paris, FRA - 6-29-1895 Paris, FRABack to Artist IndexView Artists Paintings

-During the 1860s, Émile Munier received three medals at the Beaux-Arts and in 1869 he exhibited at the Paris Salon.
-He became a great supporter of the Academic ideals and a follower of Bouguereau, whose subject matter would be an important inspiration to the young Munier.
-Bouguereau's quality of work and composition are reflected in Munier's artworks.
-The pair became close friends and Munier frequently visited Bougereau's studio; the latter used the nicknames "La sagesse" or "Le sage Munier" when referring to Munier.
+Emile Munier received his artistic training while working at the Gobelins tapestry factory, where in order to design tapestry he needed to learn, drawing, painting, anatomy, and perspective.
+During the 1860s, Émile Munier received three medals at the Beaux-Arts and in 1869 he had his first exhibit at the Paris Salon.
+He left the Gobelins in 1871 to become a full-time painter and also teacher.
+He became a great supporter of the Academic ideals and a follower of William Bouguereau, he liked Bouguereau's subject matter and the young Munier would paint in a similar style.
+The pair became close friends and Munier frequently visited Bouguereau's studio, and he would call him by the by the nickname "Le sage Munier".

-In 1885 he painted, and exhibited at the Paris Salon, Trois Amis (Three Friends).
-This painting, representing a chubby girl playing on her bed with a kitten and a dog, was an extremely successful work, being reproduced in many forms and used for publicity posters by Pears soap.
+In 1885 he again exhibited at the Paris Salon, the oil painting Trois Amis (Three Friends).
+The painting, featuring a chubby girl playing on her bed with her pets, was an extremely popular and successful, being reproduced in many forms and used for publicity posters by Pears soap.

-During the 1890s Émile Munier continued to paint peasant, mythological and religious subjects; he also portrayed animals, scenes depicting fishing, landscapes and seascapes.
-Many of his works featured his children as his models, particularly his daughter.
+During the 1890s Émile Munier continued to paint peasant, mythological and religious subjects; he also portrayed animals, scenes depicting fishing, landscapes, and seascapes.
+Many of his works featured his children as his models, particularly his daughter from his second marriage.